getify/You-Dont-Know-JS/this & object prototypes/ch2.md

 ### Indirection

-Another thing to be aware of is you can (intentionally or not!) create "indirect references" to functions, and in those cases, the when that function reference is invoked, the *default binding* rule also applies.
+Another thing to be aware of is you can (intentionally or not!) create "indirect references" to functions, and in those cases,  when that function reference is invoked, the *default binding* rule also applies.

 One of the most common ways that *indirect references* occur is from an assignment: